-Students in grades K-4 are encouraged to celebrate by making homemade valentines for their classmates.
+Students in grades K-4 may celebrate by making homemade valentines for their classmates.
 A class list will be supplied by the teacher for parents' convenience.
-Students who bring valentines must give one to each of their classmates.
+Students who bring valentines should give one to each of their classmates.
 Students in grades 5-8 make special valentines at school that are shared with veterans, senior citizens, hospitalized children, or members of the armed services.